DataDog/documentation/content/en/agent/faq/install-the-agent-with-aws-ssm.md

   text: "Learn more about the Datadog Agent"
 ---

-Follow the steps below to install the Datadog Agent on an EC2 instance with AWS Systems Manager. **Note**: The EC2 step is for a single manual instance.
-The other steps can be used for multiple instances.
+Follow the steps below to install the Datadog Agent on an EC2 instance with AWS Systems Manager.
+**Note**: The EC2 step is for a single manual instance.
+Use the other steps for multiple instances.

 ### EC2 instance
 * Create an [EC2 IAM Role][1] with the `AmazonEC2RoleforSSM` prebuilt policy or update your current [AWS Datadog policy][2].